Nacho (Better Call Saul): Main story

 In the present, Jimmy is anxious about Nacho Varga's plot to steal from the Kettlemans.
-He calls Kim Wexler, a friend at HHM, who represent the Kettlemans.
-Jimmy indirectly warns Kim about the potential danger but then breaks off the call, insisting he is "no hero".
+He calls Kim Wexler, who represents the Kettlemans, and indirectly warns her about the potential danger but then breaks off the call, insisting he is "no hero".
 Later that night, Jimmy calls the Kettlemans anonymously and warns them.
-The Kettlemans look outside and see somebody surveilling them from a parked van.
+The Kettlemans observe someone surveilling them from a parked van.

-The next morning, Kim tells Jimmy that something has happened to the Kettlemans.
-He rushes to their house to find it surrounded by police, and finds out the entire Kettleman family is missing.
+The next morning, Kim tells Jimmy something has happened to the Kettlemans.
+He rushes to their house, which is surrounded by police, and finds that the family is missing.
 Believing Nacho has kidnapped them, Jimmy tries unsuccessfully to reach him by phone.
 Jimmy is picked up by the police, who tell him they have arrested Nacho and that he has requested Jimmy as his lawyer.

-At the police station, Nacho admits to Jimmy that he surveilled the Kettlemans but denies kidnapping them.
-Nacho warns Jimmy that if he does not get the charges dropped, Nacho will have him killed.
+Nacho admits to Jimmy that he surveilled the Kettlemans but denies kidnapping them, and warns Jimmy that if he does not get the charges dropped, Nacho will have him killed.
 Jimmy is unsuccessful at persuading the police to release Nacho but convinces Kim to take him to the Kettleman house so he can investigate.
 Jimmy notices some inconsistencies, such as a missing child's doll, and theorizes that the Kettlemans staged their kidnapping.
 Jimmy tells Kim he warned the Kettlemans about Nacho, which probably drove them into hiding.

 At the courthouse, Jimmy starts a fight with Mike Ehrmantraut, who subdues him.
-The police ask Mike to press assault charges so they can leverage Jimmy to testify against Nacho but Mike refuses.
-He suggests to Jimmy that Jimmy's theory about the Kettlemans' disappearance is correct.
-Mike then recounts a similar case he investigated as a Philadelphia police officer and tells Jimmy the Kettlemans are probably hiding somewhere close to home.
-With the new lead, Jimmy explores the desert near the Kettleman house and finds their campsite.
-He confronts the Kettlemans, gets into a struggle with them, and inadvertently discovers their stolen money.
+The police ask Mike to press assault charges so they can leverage Jimmy to testify against Nacho, which Mike initially agrees to do, but he later changes his mind.
+He suggests to Jimmy that Jimmy's theory about the Kettlemans' disappearance is correct and recounts a similar case he investigated as a Philadelphia police officer.
+Based on that experience, Mike tells Jimmy the Kettlemans are probably hiding somewhere close to home.
+Jimmy explores the desert near the Kettleman house and finds their campsite.
+He confronts the Kettlemans and inadvertently discovers their stolen money.